azoway/chatgpt-telegram-bot/README.md

 2. Obtain an API key for the ChatGPT API and replace the value of apiKey with your key.
 3. Optionally, change the group_name variable to specify a different name for your bot's command prefix (default is /gpt).
 4. Modify the allowedUserIds array to include the IDs of the Telegram users and groups that are allowed to interact with your bot.
-5. Start Redis on your local machine or remote server and update the connection settings in the client variable if necessary.
-6. Run the following command to start the bot: `node index.js`
+5. Run the following command to start the bot: `node index.js`
-7. Send a message to your bot in Telegram to initiate a conversation.
+6. Send a message to your bot in Telegram to initiate a conversation.
 You can use the /reset command to clear the conversation history and start over.